 Tabata training is a type of HIIT workout in which you do an exercise for 20 seconds, then rest for 10 seconds, and repeat that for eight rounds.
 After eight rounds, which equals four minutes, you switch to your next exercise.
 Just like with interval sprints, the idea is to really work for that 20 seconds, then enjoy the following 10-second rest.

 - Shoulder presses (12 reps)

 For a Tabata workout, try:

-- BMJ: "Is Interval Training the Magic Bullet for Fat Loss?
+- British Journal of Sports Medicine: "Is Interval Training the Magic Bullet for Fat Loss?
 A Systematic Review and Meta-Analysis Comparing Moderate-Intensity Continuous Training With High-Intensity Interval Training (HIIt) Free"

-- ACE: "7 Things to Know About Excess Post-Exercise Oxygen Consumption (EPOC)"
+- American Council on Exercise: "7 Things to Know About Excess Post-Exercise Oxygen Consumption (EPOC)"

 - University of New Mexico: "Controversies in Metabolism"

 - Mayo Clinic: "Exercise Intensity: How to Measure It"